ApolloAuto/apollo/modules/perception/README.md

 The perception module outputs are:

-* The 3D obstacle tracks with the heading, velocity and classification information (ROS topic /apollo/perception/obstacles_)
+* The 3D obstacle tracks with the heading, velocity and classification information (cyber channel /apollo/perception/obstacles)
-* The lane marker information with fitted curve parameter, spatial information(L0, R0, etc.) as well as semantic information (lane type) (cyber channel /apollo/perception/obstacles_)
+* The output of traffic light detection and recognition (cyber channel /apollo/perception/traffic_light)

 ## Setup Instructions